RedHat-UX/red-hat-design-system/elements/rh-tooltip/docs/20-guidelines.md

-{% section %}
 ## Usage
+Use a tooltip as a way for users to see more information before they select an element, go to a new page, or trigger an action on the page.
+## Tooltip vs. popover
+A tooltip and [Popover](/elements/popover) provide more information in context for users.
+However, they are different in the following ways.

+- A tooltip is used for simple communication purposes while a popover is more descriptive
+- Content in a tooltip is generally shorter while content in a popover can be longer and include a heading, images, or links
+- A tooltip is triggered on hover (or a tap on mobile devices) while a popover is triggered by a click
-  ### Content
+## Content

-  Content in a tooltip is limited to text only and should be brief and helpful to a user.
+Content in a tooltip is limited to text only.
+Consider the following when writing tooltip content.

-  {% alert state="warning", title="Warning" %}
-    If content needs to be more thorough or interactive elements need to be included, use a [Popover][popover]{target="_blank"} or
-    [Modal][modal]{target="_blank"} component instead.
-  {% endalert %}

-  ### Icon pairing

-  A tooltip should always be paired with an icon, link, or other small element.

 {% example palette="light",
-             width=574,
+          class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
-             alt="Tooltip component icon pairing",
+          alt="tooltip content",
-             src="../tooltip-icon-pairing.svg" %}
+          src="../tooltip-content.png" %}

-  ### Orientations
+## Orientation

-  A tooltip is available in several orientations depending on the amount of content or available screen space.
-When choosing an orientation, be mindful of how a tooltip can potentially cover up important content or get cut off by the browser window.
+The correct orientation of a tooltip depends on the amount of content and browser window.
+If a tooltip covers up important information or gets cut off, choose a different orientation.

 {% example palette="light",
-             width=692,
+          class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
-             alt="Tooltip component orientations",
-             src="../tooltip-orientations.svg" %}
-{% endsection %}
+          alt="tooltip orientation",

-{% section %}
+          src="../tooltip-orientation.png" %}

 ## Behavior

-  How a user interacts with a tooltip depends on what size the screen is.

-  - On large screens, a tooltip disappears after a user moves their cursor away from the icon.
-  - On large screens, a tooltip disappears after the focus indicator is moved away from the icon.
-  - On small screens, a tooltip disappears after a user taps the icon again.
+When a cursor or focus is moved, the tooltip disappears.
+On mobile devices, users must tap to trigger a tooltip and then tap again to make it disappear.

 {% example palette="light",
-             width=516,
+          class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
-             alt="Tooltip component behavior",
+          alt="tooltip behavior",
-             src="../tooltip-behavior.svg" %}

-{% endsection %}

-{% section %}
+          src="../tooltip-behavior.png" %}

-  ## Interaction states
+## Responsive design

-  A tooltip appears next to an icon on hover, focus, or when tapped.
+A tooltip can generally be used on both large and small breakpoints if the content is not too long.

 {% example palette="light",
-             width=608,
+          class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
-             alt="Tooltip component interaction states, hovered or tapped", src="../tooltip-interaction-states.svg" %}
-{% endsection %}
+          alt="tooltip responsive design",

-{% section %}
+          src="../tooltip-responsive-design.png" %}
 ## Best practices

-  ### Accessibility
+### White on white

-  Do not use a dark theme (white) tooltip on a light environment because it will blend into the background too much.
+Do not use a dark theme tooltip in light theme environments.

 {% example palette="wrong",
-             width=264,
           class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
-             alt="Tooltip component best practice 1",
+          alt="Avoid white on white",
-             src="../tooltip-best-practice-1.svg" %}
+          src="../tooltip-best-practice-1.png" %}

-  ### Orientation
+### Cut off by browser window

-  Content within a tooltip should not be cut off by the browser window.
-Change the tooltip orientation or break the text into multiple lines if it does.
+A tooltip should not be cut off by the browser window.
+Change the orientation if it does.

 {% example palette="wrong",
-             width=360,
           class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
-             alt="Tooltip component best practice 2",
+          alt="Avoid browser window cutoff",
-             src="../tooltip-best-practice-2.svg" %}
+          src="../tooltip-best-practice-2.png" %}

-  ### Pairing
+### Unnecessary pairing

-  Do not add a tooltip to things that do not require further explanation, like obvious links or components.
+Do not add a tooltip to interface elements or actions that do not require further explanation.

 {% example palette="wrong",
-             width=186,
           class="inline-flex centered",
           style="margin-block:var(--rh-space-2xl);",
-             alt="Tooltip component best practice 3",
-             src="../tooltip-best-practice-3.svg" %}
+          alt="Avoid unnescassary pairing",
-{% endsection %}
+          src="../tooltip-best-practice-3.png" %}

-[popover]: {{ '/elements/popover' | url }}
-[modal]: {{ '/elements/modal' | url }}